 Justice Fybel was born and grew up in Southern California.
 He is a graduate of the University of California at Los Angeles (A.B.
 1968) and the University of California at Los Angeles School of Law (J.D.
 1971; Law Review; Order of the Coif).

 Since 2004, Justice Fybel has been the Chair of the California Supreme Court’s Advisory Committee on the Code of Judicial Ethics.
-Effective January 1, 2013, the Supreme Court amended the Code in a comprehensive manner based on recommendations of its Advisory Committee.
-He was also the Chair of the California Supreme Court committee responsible for recommending the structure and rules for the Supreme Court Committee on Judicial Ethics Opinions.
+Justice Fybel is an Advisor to the Commission for the Revision of the Rules of Professional Conduct of the State Bar of California.
+He was the Chair of the California Supreme Court committee responsible for recommending the structure and rules for the Supreme Court Committee on Judicial Ethics Opinions.

 Justice Fybel was the 2005 UCLA Law School Alumnus of the Year for Public and Community Service.
-Justice Fybel received the 2012 Award for Achievement in Public Service from the Public Interest Law Foundation of Chapman University School of Law.
-He is a member of the Ferguson American Inn of Court and he received the Inn’s President’s Award.
-Justice Fybel received the Lifetime Achievement Award from his undergraduate fraternity at UCLA.
+He received the 2012 Award for Achievement in Public Service from the Public Interest Law Foundation of Chapman University School of Law.
+He also received the Inn’s President’s Award from the Ferguson American Inn of Court and the Lifetime Achievement Award from his undergraduate fraternity at UCLA.

-Justice Fybel is an Adjunct Professor at Chapman Law School, co-teaching a seminar on The Holocaust, Genocide and the Law.
+Justice Fybel is Adjunct Professor at the Fowler School of Law at Chapman University, co-teaching a seminar on The Holocaust, Genocide and the Law.
 He is a founder of the Ruth and Ernest Fybel Endowed Fund for Literature on Children of the Holocaust, established at the Chapman University Samueli Holocaust Memorial Library.

 Justice Fybel was a member of the Judicial Candidate Conduct Task Force of the California Commission for Impartial Courts.
 He addressed the subject of judicial ethics in campaigns at a symposium on “Judicial Ethics and Accountability: At Home and Abroad” at McGeorge Law School and is a co‑author of an article on the subject published in volume 42 University of the Pacific McGeorge Law Review 135 (2010).

-Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (“Making an Effective Record for Appeal”); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; “Legal Ethics for Appellate Court Employees and Attorneys”; “Recovery of Attorney Fees”; and “Use of Financial Documents in the Courtroom”); the California Judges Association; the State Bar of California (“Statements of Decision”); the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the Orange County and Los Angeles County Bar Associations; the Association of Business Trial Lawyers (including “Security & Privacy Actions: The Changing Landscape for Business Litigators”; “Practice Before the Court of Appeal”; and “Judicial Ethics”); the Los Angeles Superior Court (The 2013 Amendments); Pincus Professional Education (“State Appeals”); the Rutter Group (“Summary Judgment and Other Terminating Motions”); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.
+Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (Making an Effective Record for Appeal; 2010-2016); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; Legal Ethics for Appellate Court Employees and Attorneys; Legal Ethics for Trial Court Research Attorneys; Recovery of Attorney Fees; and Use of Financial Documents in the Courtroom); the California Judges Association; the State Bar of California (Statements of Decision); the Orange County Superior Court (the Code of Judicial Ethics); the National Association for Presiding Judges and Court Executive Officers; the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the OCBA and the Los Angeles County Bar Association; the ABTL (including and moderating a program on the U.S. Department of Homeland Security; Security & Privacy Actions: The Changing Landscape for Business Litigators; Practice Before the Court of Appeal); the Los Angeles Superior Court (The 2013 Amendments to the Code of Judicial Ethics); Pincus Professional Education (State Appeals); the Rutter Group (Summary Judgment and Other Terminating Motions); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.

-Prior to his judicial appointment, Justice Fybel was a partner in the law firm of Morrison & Foerster LLP.
+Before his judicial appointment, Justice Fybel was a partner in the law firm of Morrison & Foerster LLP.
 Justice Fybel specialized in civil business litigation.